 Oslo to Bergen Train by Day and Night

-If I visited Oslo at a warmer time of year then I might have considered visiting the fjords as a way to get out of the city and see more of Norway, however, in March there aren’t any fjord tours available and it’s too difficult to go by yourself.
+If I visited Oslo at a warmer time of year then I might have considered visiting the fjords as a way to get out of the city and see more of Norway, however, in March there aren’t many fjord tours available and it’s difficult to go by yourself.
 Instead, I decided to take the train to Bergen to see Norway’s other major city in the south and enjoy the views along the way.

 The train itself has great facilities and you can choose from many different upgrades for things like powerpoints and unlimited coffee.